jaspervergeer/spelloutnumbers/README.md

 # spelloutnumbers
-Website to write out numbers in different languages
+Website to write out numbers in different languages.